losizm/scamper/README.md

 ```

 There are also method extensions to `java.net.URL` corresponding to the standard
-HTTP request methods (GET, POST, etc.).
-Here's a rewrite of the above example
+HTTP request methods (i.e., GET, POST, etc.).
+Here's a rewrite of the above
-using the URL extension:
+example using the URL extension:

 ```scala
 import java.net.URL